springmeyer/hello-gyp/README.md

 For example, it is able to generate make or scons files that run fast.

-It is also able to generate xcode and visual studio files as if they were hand created - so cleaner to hand edit or extend.
+It is also able to generate xcode and visual studio files.

-Its a bit like cmake, except: http://code.google.com/p/gyp/wiki/GypVsCMake
+It's a bit like cmake, except: http://code.google.com/p/gyp/wiki/GypVsCMake

-This demo shows how to build a hello world c++ library (called 'mylib') and command line program that uses it, by invoking gyp to general the project files needed by your preferred build tool.
+This demo shows how to build:

+ - a hello world c++ library (called 'mylib')
+ - a command line program that uses/links to it
+ - a node.js module that depends on mylib via it gyp file

 See also: http://code.google.com/p/gyp/wiki/GypTesting

 ## Setup